Battle of Sailor's Creek: Naming the battle

 The current official name for the tributary of the Appomattox River is Sayler's Creek, as established in 1959 by the United States Board on Geographic Names; this spelling is used on topographic maps issued by the U.S. Geological Survey.
 Many prominent Civil War historians (James M. McPherson, Shelby Foote, Bruce Catton, Douglas Southall Freeman, etc.) have used this spelling.
 Chris M. Calkins of the National Park Service used this spelling in his 1980 work, Thirty-Six Hours Before Appomattox, and also in the nomination he wrote to preserve the battlefield in the National Register of Historic Places inventory.
 However, Calkins noted in his 1997 work, The Appomattox Campaign, that at the time of the Civil War and previously, maps used the spelling Sailors.
 These include the 1752 Joshua Fry–Peter Jefferson map of Virginia and the 1867 Michler survey maps of 1867 (included in the Official Records Atlas).
 He therefore judges that the correct name for the Civil War battle should be Sailor's Creek.
 The American Battlefield Protection Program (National Park Service Civil War Sites Advisory Commission), the Civil War Trust, and the Virginia Department of Conservation and Recreation use the spelling "Sailor's Creek".
 The battle is also known variously as Little Sailor's Creek, Harper's Farm, Marshall's Cross Roads, Hillsman Farm, Double Bridges, or Lockett's Farm.

 Battlefield preservation

 The Sayler's Creek Battlefield was designated a National Historic Landmark in 1985.
 Some of the battlefield makes up Sailor's Creek Battlefield Historical State Park.
-The American Battlefield Trust and its partners have acquired and preserved 1,319 acres of the battlefield in a half-dozen transactions from 1996 through November 2021.
+The American Battlefield Trust and its partners have acquired and preserved 1,319 acres of the battlefield in seven transactions from 1996 through mid-2023.